particle-iot/docs/src/content/datasheets/asset-tracking/asset-tracker-som-carrier-board.md

 <sup>1</sup>MCU GPIO is limited to 3.3V maximum

 <sup>2</sup>CAN Bus specifications can be found in the [Asset Tracker SoM datasheet](/datasheets/asset-tracking/asset-tracker-som-datasheet/#can-specifications).

+<sup>3</sup>4.5 to 30 VDC when using the M8 connector.
+4.5 - 105 VDC when connecting directly to the board.

 ### Additional Peripherals